 VIDEO GALLERY SHOWCASING OUR PROJECTS

-Our projects consists of Special Purpose Machinery (SPM), tooling and automated solutions.
+Our projects consist of Special Purpose Machinery (SPM), tooling and automated solutions.
 These machines were either built for a specific stand-alone function or integrated into the customer’s production line.

 This system uses robotic handling to fettle transmissions in the automotive industry.
 One robot moves the part through the system from the trim press, through the fettling stations, on to the laser marking and final outfeed.
 The second robot is dedicated to the fettling operation and uses a high speed spindle with specialised fettling tool bits to suit aluminium.
 This robot also uses ABB’s force feedback software to automatically account for slight differences in castings.